huggingface/huggingface_hub/README.md

 You don't need them for the standard publishing workflow, however, if you need a programmatic way of creating a repo, deleting it (`⚠️ caution`), or listing models from the hub, you'll find helpers in `hf_api.py`.

+We also have an API to query models by specific tags (e.g. if you want to list models compatible to your library)

 ### `huggingface-cli`

 Those API utilities are also exposed through a CLI: